AbinashBishoyi/zegoggl.es/_posts/2009-03-27-guerilla-taking-of-patty-hearst.markdown

   <img src="http://upload.wikimedia.org/wikipedia/en/3/35/Patty_Hearst.jpg" class="left-img"/>
 </a>

-The 'war against terror' caused a renewed interest in 70s american terrorist group such as the Symbionese Liberation Army (SLA).
+The 'war against terror' caused a renewed interest in 70s American terrorist group such as the Symbionese Liberation Army (SLA).
 Some of the (now quite old) members of the SLA recently got convicted, which led to the production of the documentary.